zhanglab/psamm/docs/commands.rst

 reactions and the corresponding fluxes will be shown in a table, as well as the value of the fixed flux.
 If the fixed flux results in an infeasible model, no output will be shown for that iteration.

+The output of the command is a list of tab-separated values indicating a reaction ID, the flux of the varying reaction, and the flux of the reaction with the given ID.

 Random sparse network (``randomsparse``)
 ----------------------------------------